Video Link: https://vimeo.com/475314232

 “Whether a man ate a traditional diet with lots of animal foods, a healthy plant-based diet or a less healthy plant-based diet, simply did not matter,” added co-author Manish Kuchakulla.
 “We found no difference.”

-Still another significant study reported the following on the link between soy and testosterone:
+Still another essential study reported the following on the link between soy and testosterone:

 No significant effects of soy protein or isoflavone intake on testosterone, SHBG (steroid hormone binding globulin), free testosterone, or FAI (free androgen index) were detected regardless of statistical mode.
-The results of this meta-study analysis suggest that neither soy foods nor isoflavone supplements alter the measure of bioavailable concentrations in men.
+This meta-study analysis suggests that neither soy foods nor isoflavone supplements alter the measure of bioavailable concentrations in men.

 Also, soy is inexpensive, has an excellent history in Asia, and the government has allowed a seal of approval to be stamped on food items that contain 6.25 grams of soy protein.

-These studies and facts are powerful evidence that the fears about soy and testosterone are overblown.
-But as with so many issues, there are two sides to the story.
+These studies and facts prove that the fears about soy and testosterone are overblown.
+But as with so many issues, the story has two sides.
 Let’s now take a look at the opposite side of this coin.

 The Case Against Soy

 The big issue concerning soy is this: Does soy really lower testosterone?
-The idea that the bean decreased testosterone started from the fact that soy contains active compounds called isoflavones- plant-derived phytoestrogens that at times act like female hormones like estrogen and estradiol.
+The idea that the bean decreased testosterone started from the fact that soy contains active compounds called isoflavones- plant-derived phytoestrogens that sometimes act like female hormones like estrogen and estradiol.

-The theory states that when isoflavones are metabolized, the stomach produces equol, an estrogen has been shown to slow prostate growth, as well as lower dihydrotestosterone (DHT) activity, which is a type of testosterone.
+The theory states that when isoflavones are metabolized, the stomach produces equol; estrogen has been shown to slow prostate growth and lower dihydrotestosterone (DHT) activity, which is a type of testosterone.

-This theory drew the immediate and undivided attention of athletes, bodybuilders, nutritionists, bio-hackers, and anyone else concerned about these potentially devastating side effects of soy.
+This theory drew the immediate and undivided attention of athletes, bodybuilders, nutritionists, bio-hackers, and anyone else concerned about soy's potentially devastating side effects.
 They were, to put it mildly, alarmed.

-On the other hand, the vast majority of the population believed what they were seeing on the television commercials brought to you by Big Agra that assured them that soy was good for them and there was nothing to be concerned about.
+On the other hand, the vast majority of the population believed what they were seeing on the television commercials brought to you by Big Agra that assured them that soy was good for them.
+There was nothing to be concerned about.

-Numerous studies suggest that soy does indeed have an estrogenic effect on the body, which then lowers testosterone levels.
+Numerous studies suggest that soy has an estrogenic effect on the body, lowering testosterone levels.
 Let’s take a look at a few of them.

-#Study 1: Dillingham et al In this study 35 men consumed a range of protein isolate drinks over a 57 day period.
-The results reported both decrease in testosterone and dihydrotestosterone (DHT) and an increase in estradiol in both the low and high dose groups.
+#Study 1: Dillingham et al. In this study, 35 men consumed a range of protein isolate drinks over 57 days.
+The results reported both decrease in testosterone and dihydrotestosterone (DHT) and an increase in estradiol in both the low and high-dose groups.

 The study determined that this food, regardless of isoflavone content, decreased testosterone and DHT with minor effects on other hormones, providing evidence for some effects of soy protein on hormones.

-#Study 2: Chavarro et al This study looked at the possible link between soy foods and isoflavones consumption with semen quality parameters while adjusting for personal characteristics.
+#Study 2: Chavarro et al. This study examined the possible link between soy foods and isoflavones consumption with semen quality parameters while adjusting for personal characteristics.
 The study was conducted using 99 infertile males.
-The results found a reverse relationship between soy food intake and sperm concentration with those consuming the most soy having the lowest count.
+The results found a reverse relationship between soy food intake and sperm concentration and those consuming the most soy with the lowest count.

-#Study 3: Siepman et al This study focused on a 19-year-old man with diabetes and sudden onset of loss of libido and erectile dysfunction after consuming significant amounts of soy-based products in a vegan-style diet.
+#Study 3: Siepman et al. This study focused on a 19-year-old man with diabetes and the sudden onset of loss of libido and erectile dysfunction after consuming significant amounts of soy-based products in a vegan-style diet.
 His testosterone and DHT levels were both dramatically lowered.

-However, it must be mentioned that the man studied had an existing metabolic disease, and needed to eat significant amounts of soy to meet his protein requirements – 9 to 10 times the normal amount for a lengthy time.
-All symptoms normalized once he reduced his intake of soy and stopped the vegan diet.
+However, it must be mentioned that the man studied had an existing metabolic disease and needed to eat significant amounts of soy to meet his protein requirements – 9 to 10 times the average amount for a lengthy time.
+All symptoms normalized once he reduced his soy intake and stopped the vegan diet.

-If the link between soy and Low-T is true, let’s delve into a possible cause of the problem.
+If the link between soy and Low-T is genuine, let’s delve into a possible cause of the problem.

 The anxiety with soy is that it contains plant chemicals known as isoflavones that act as endocrine disrupters.
-There are two possible scenarios that explain how isoflavones can act on mammalian cells.
-They can either attach to cell receptors in the cell nucleus, which then bind to DNA that leads to protein-encoding, which is the role that protein is designed to follow.
-Therefore they then mimic a weaker version of estrogen – not good for muscle growth and strength.
+Two possible scenarios explain how isoflavones can act on mammalian cells.
+They can attach to cell receptors in the cell nucleus, which then bind to DNA, which leads to protein encoding, which is the role that protein is designed to follow.
+Therefore they then mimic a weaker version of estrogen – not suitable for muscle growth and strength.

 Either scenario is not good for any man trying to build or maintain muscle mass.